Items: To obtain items from a PokéStop or Gym, check out Niantic's starter guide! PokéStops and Gyms restock every 5 minutes.

 Depending on your playstyle and level, you'll have different surpluses and deficiencies of items.
 In general:

-- Discard weaker Potions - Unless you're constantly fighting against gyms, you're not going to need that many potions, especially once you gain access to potions that heal you complete in one use
+- Discard weaker Potions - Unless you're constantly fighting against gyms or raiding, you're not going to need that many basic Potions, especially once you gain access to potions that heal a Pokemon completely in one use

-- Discard Poké Balls - Only if you really must.
+- Discard Poké Balls* - Only if you really must (or once you gain access to better balls).
 Pokémon become much harder to catch as you rise in trainer level due to higher average wild Pokémon level encounters, taking roughly up to several Poké Balls to capture.
 Also, if you ever go to a high Pokémon density region, you can easily use over 250 Poké Balls in the span of a few hours.
+The most important caveat is if you use a Pokemon GO Plus device, which can only use Poké Balls (the device cannot use Great Balls or Ultra Balls, so many Plus users may prefer to dispose of Great Balls and even Ultra Balls).

-- If you're at or near item cap, you will still get all the items and exceed the limit, but if you are above the limit, you will not be able to spin the PokéStop for any items or XP.
+- Trainers who are at or near item cap who spin a Gym or Pokestop will still get all the items and exceed the limit, but trainers who are already above the limit, will not be able to spin a PokéStop or Gym for any items or XP.

-- Even if the PokéStop fails to load or says "please try again later", you usually still collect the items - check your journal to confirm.
+- Even if the PokéStop or Gym fails to load or says "please try again later", you usually still collect the items - check your journal to confirm.
 The exception is if you receive the "please try again later" message when you are moving too fast.
-In that case, you will be able to spin the PokéStop when you slow down.
+In that case, you will be able to spin the PokéStop or Gym when you slow down.

 - Going critical.
-If you spin 10 unique PokéStops in a row with no more than 10 minutes between stops, the tenth PokéStop will go critical.
+If you spin 10 unique PokéStops or Gyms in a row with no more than 10 minutes between stops, the tenth PokéStop or Gym will go critical.
 It'll be guaranteed to drop at least 6 items and give 100 XP.